LimitlessDonald/Flutterwave-Wordpress-Plugin/readme.md

 ![Rave Settings Screenshot](https://cloud.githubusercontent.com/assets/8383666/21610555/f1b32abc-d1c8-11e6-8d53-e77c9e35a6c7.png)

 * __Pay Button Public Key__ - Enter your public key which can be retrieved from "Pay Buttons" page on your Rave account dashboard.
+* __Recurring Payments__ - To enable recurring payments/subscription for your users, click the Enable Recurring Payment 'checkbox' to enable it.
+Go to your Rave Dashboard, navigate to 'Payment Plans' and click the 'Create Payment Plan' button to create a payment plan with an interval.
+The intervals accepted for this plugin are WEEKLY, MONTHLy, QUARTERLY, ANNUALLY/YEARLY.
 * __Modal Title__ - (Optional) customize the title of the Pay Modal.
 Default is FLW PAY.
 * __Modal Description__ - (Optional) customize the description on the Pay Modal.
 Default is FLW PAY MODAL.
 * __Modal Logo__ - (Optional) customize the logo on the Pay Modal.
 Enter a full url (with 'http').
 Default is Rave logo.